samrain/samrain.github.com/themes/cactus/README.md

 ### Homepage settings

 * description: description will be displayed in the homepage.
-Markdown syntax is supported in the description string.
 ```toml
 [params]